Trevor Woodison: Present day

-Before jukeboxes, karaoke, and disc jockeys the main form of pub entertainment was pub piano where patrons would sing along to a pianists playing 1000s of different tunes.
-Pub piano hit its peak at post war but rapidly declined near the end of the 20th century, coming from 1000s of players in 1960s to only dozens in the 2000s.
+Before jukeboxes, karaoke, and disc jockeys the main form of pub entertainment was pub piano where patrons would sing along to a pianists playing thousands of different tunes.
+Pub piano hit its peak at post war but rapidly declined near the end of the 20th century, coming from the thousands of players in the 1960s to only dozens in the 2000s.
 Woodison is one of that small number of players left in the United Kingdom performing the pub tradition.
-Knowing that he is one of the last surviving pub pianists in the UK, he decided to take action of trying to rescue the art form.
+Knowing that he is one of the last surviving pub pianists in the UK, he decided to try rescuing the art form.

 Following Brodie's death in 2014, Woodison made an effort to expand his repertoire and look for more pianos in pubs.
 In 2016 he encountered Harry Crompton who happened to be friends with his son and daughter was enthusiastic about Woodison's work, Crompton wanted to help Trev find pianos and so he did.